hmlehtinen/zodiac/README.md

 `python zodiac-job.py --help`

+## Upload Emails

+For clients using emails, please use this option.

+Upload files via:
+ `zodiac-emails.py -u USERNAME -p PASSWORD -e EMAIL_FILE -a ATTRIBUTES_FILE -c COMPANY_MASK`

+See example usage from the command line via:

+`python zodiac-job.py --help`
 **Notes:**

 1. Transaction logs are considered append-only and the job processor will keep only new transactions since the last job run.